amgarton47/CS62data-structures/OnDiskSort/project/README.md

 As we mentioned above, this is not an efficient way to merge all of the sorted chunks.
 Once you have things working above, for extra credit, implement a more efficient `mergeFiles` method by merging pairs of files of the same size.
-That is, if you start with `n` files of size `k`, merge them in pairs to obtain `n/2` files of size `2*k`.
-Then merge those together in pairs to get `n/2` files of size `4*k`.
+That is, if you start with `f` files of size `k`, merge them in pairs to obtain `f/2` files of size `2*k`.
+Then merge those together in pairs to get `f/4` files of size `4*k`.
 Continue until they are all merged.
 This is optional and you do not have to do it!
 If you do this, we strongly suggest making a new method (i.e. don’t delete your original `mergeFiles` method, just rename is to something like `mergeFilesLinear`).